jamaalkw-projects/OSU-CSE3901-Final-Project-Archive/README.md

 16. End Game
 ## Sprint #1 - Due Friday, July 19th
 Jamaal Wairegi:
-- Create an HTML page and route for joining a game–taking in a given link or code and taking the user from the join game page to the host game page (as a joined user).
+- Create a route for joining a game–taking in a given link or code and taking the user from the join game page to the host game page.
+If a user is not signed in, they will be given a random name (implemented as a navbar search form).
-- Create an HTML page and route for logging in–taking given credentials, verifying that it is in the database, and taking the user from the landing page to the home page.
+- Create a controller and routes for viewing user information (UserView controller).
-- Create an HTML page and route for the landing page–the page that unlogged in users will first see.
+- Initially implemented a route for the landing page, which included logging in, signing up, and joining games, but moved those links to the navbar.
 Sirojiddin Aripov :
 -   Work on the Homepage and Quiz Creating Environment.
 -   Start work on Host Game page and